formlio/forml/docs/registry.rst

 <project-setup>` at the time of releasing.
 All registry providers require packages of the same
 project to have unique monotonically increasing version numbers.

-.. _registry_staging:
+.. _registry-staging:

+Package Staging
+"""""""""""""""

 Registry providers might internally persist packages in arbitrary format.
-In order to launch their code using a :doc:`runner <runner>`, however, they need to be :meth:`mounted <forml.io.asset.Registry.mount>` and exposed using a posix filesystem path known as the *staging path* reachable from all runner nodes.
+In order to launch their code using a :doc:`runner <runner>`, however, they need to be :meth:`mounted <forml.io.asset.Registry.mount>` and exposed using a posix filesystem path known as the *staging path* reachable from all runner nodes (for distributed deployment this implies shared network posix filesystem).

 .. _registry-assets: